Why we need another table tennis ranking system? Why don’t you just use the ITTF ratings?

-- Ma Long has only 13000 points, and ranked 7.
+- Ma Long has only 13000 points and ranked 7.
 So his winning probability to Ovtcharov, Fan Zhendong is only about 15%.
 Ridiculous!
 The rating system of ITTF is false!

 - Fang Bo is ranked only 21, but look at the real results!
 He can easily win many higher ranked players.
-He has won, without any loss to many higher ranked players like: Assar Omar (ranked 16), Quadri, Yuya, Hugo, Simon, Kenta.
+He has won, without any loss to many higher ranked players like Assar Omar (ranked 16), Quadri, Yuya, Hugo, Simon, Kenta.

 Using this ranking system is dangerous

 Why this ranking system is dangerous.
-Because, for the next event like Olympics, or World Championships, the top players are seedings.
+Because, for the next event like the Olympics, or World Championships, the top players are seedings.
 But the seed won’t reflect the “real best players”.
-Many players will try to participate many tournaments to get the “fake ranking”.
+Many players will try to participate in many tournaments to get the “fake ranking”.
 There is the mess in the seedings.
 And it’s not fun at all.
 Top players need to be super-active or they are kicked out of the ranking.